huijing/huijing.github.io/_posts/2019-10-08-conference-season-2019.md

 Immediately after the Mozilla Developer Roadshow was [CONNECT Asia](https://asia.womenwhocode.dev/), organised by [Women Who Code](https://www.womenwhocode.com/singapore).
 I had committed to this fairly early in the year and personally, it matters to me to speak at home.
 I could go on about all the reasons why, but let's save that for another day.

 The schedule was unfortunately such that I had to get to the venue straight from the airport, but Singapore is tiny enough for this not to be too much of an issue.
-I didn't sleep that much on the 8 hour leg from Doha to Singapore though and ended up hiding in the library (it was at the venue) for a short nap.
+I didn't sleep that much on the 8-hour leg from Doha to Singapore though and ended up hiding in the library (it was at the venue) for a short nap.

 I have mentioned this earlier in the JSConf.Asia section, but I generally have an accent, either American or British, when I go on conference stages.
 But this time, I decided to keep my local accent.
 I may not be Singaporean, but my Singlish is on point.